agilll/Plethora/README.md

 module_processCorpus - subproject to process original corpus files downloaded from Internet

 module_train - subproject to train W2V and D2V neural networks

+module_buildModel - subproject with a tool to aitomarize the training of Word2Vec and Doc2Vec models